bevanDon/csci3055u-project-template/README.md

 ## About the language

 > _Describe the language_
->Kotlin is a statically typed programming language that runs on the Java virtual machine and also can be compiled to JavaScript source code or use the LLVM compiler infrastructure.
+>-Kotlin is a statically typed programming language that runs on the Java virtual machine and also can be compiled to JavaScript source code or use the LLVM compiler infrastructure.
 It is a language that can both use OOP and lambda functions  It is sponsored and developed by JetBrains.
 It primary development team from Jetbrains is from saint Peterburg,Russia
 > - History
 > - Some interesting features